 To this end, irrigation should be placed above the plants if consistent rain is not likely.

-Our Black Pepper potted plants will be available again by late Spring 2017.
+Our Black Pepper potted plants are usually available by late Spring each year.